Politics of Finland: Wellbeing services counties

+The county council is the highest decision-making body in the county and is responsible for operations, administration and finance.
+The delegates and deputy commissioners of the county council are elected in county elections for a term of four years.
+The number of delegates varies from 59 to 89.
+It depends on the population of the county.

 Foreign relations

 After the second world war, Paasikivi–Kekkonen doctrine was the foreign policy doctrine which aimed at Finland's survival as an independent sovereign, democratic, and capitalist country in the immediate proximity of the Soviet Union.
 After the collapse of the Soviet Union in 1991, Finland freed itself from the last restrictions imposed on it by the Paris peace treaties of 1947.
 The Finnish-Soviet Agreement of Friendship, Co-operation, and Mutual Assistance (and the restrictions included therein) was annulled but Finland recognised the Russian Federation as the successor of the USSR and was quick to draft bilateral treaties of goodwill as well as reallocating Soviet debts.

-Finland deepened her participation in the European integration by joining the European Union with Sweden and Austria in 1995.
+Finland deepened its participation in the European integration by joining the European Union with Sweden and Austria in 1995.
 It could be perhaps said that the country's policy of neutrality has been moderated to "military non-alignment" with an emphasis on maintaining a competent independent defence.
 Peacekeeping under the auspices of the United Nations is the only real extra-national military responsibility which Finland undertakes.

 Finland is highly dependent on foreign trade and actively participates in international cooperation.
 Finland is a member of the European Union, United Nations and World Bank Group and in many of their member organizations.

 Finland-Russia relations have been under pressure with annexation of Crimea by the Russian Federation, which Finland considers illegal.
 Together with the rest of the European Union, Finland enforces sanctions against Russia that followed.
 Still, economic relations have not entirely deteriorated: 11.2% of imports to Finland are from Russia, and 5.7% of exports from Finland are to Russia, and cooperation between Finnish and Russian authorities continues.

+After almost 30 years of close partnership with NATO, Finland joined the Alliance on 4 April 2023.
+Finland's partnership with NATO was historically based on its policy of military non-alignment, which changed following Russia's full-scale invasion of Ukraine in February 2022.
+On 1 March 2024, Alexander Stubb, a staunch supporter of NATO, was sworn in as Finland's new president.

+As of May 2023, Finnish exports to Russia had dropped by 78%.